Antarctic Kayaking in the Southern Ocean

 Plan Your Antarctic Kayaking Adventure

-Excursions: There are two excursions per day, one in the morning and one in the afternoon.
+Excursions: There are two per day, one in the morning and one in the afternoon.
 You can select Antarctic kayaking or hiking for either of the excursions.

 Lodging: The expedition ship has cabins for two to three people.